seventown/hugo/content/articles/bridge-guide.md

 You start out pristining by putting 3 blocks along the middle and then extend it on each side.
 Then you can build up the second step and keep going.

+People don't generally pristine in solo matches.
+It's normally used in doubles and teams matches.

 ### Spawnblocking: